-Potato Salad with Chickpeas features tender potatoes, crisp bits of celery, colorful red onion, healthy chickpeas for added protein, fresh dill for flavor and color all dressed up in a light and creamy lemon-tahini dressing.
+Deliciously creamy, this potato salad features tender potatoes, crisp bits of celery, colorful red onion, healthy chickpeas for added protein, and fresh dill for cooling flavor all dressed up in a simple lemon-tahini dressing.

 The flavors and textures are spot on, and whether you’re a potato salad lover or not, I know you’re going to love this version!

-Not only is it amazingly creamy and delicious, it’s so easy to make too!
+Not only is it amazingly creamy and delicious, it’s so easy to make and ready in about 30 minutes!

 - Start by boiling the potatoes for about 15 minutes, let them cool and peel.